jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 - **LLM**: Generates the SQL query
 - **Output Processing**: Validates the query to make sure it works

-This is the smart part—translating natural language into working SQL.
+This is the smart part — translating natural language into working SQL.

 ---